 What happens if I do not apply for a renewal before the date of expiry of my current Licence?

-Nottingham City Council will apply the fee which is applicable at the time the application is received for renewals, irrespective of whether any lower fee was applicable at the time a previous Licence expired.
+You will need to make a new licence application and Nottingham City Council will apply the fee which is applicable at the time the application is received for renewals, irrespective of whether any lower fee was applicable at the time a previous Licence expired.

 The Council will consider whether: